 11. Fearless Fund

-Fearless Fund is a venture capital firm built to invest in women of color-led businesses.
-They provide capital at the pre-seed and seed stages, helping founders get their companies off the ground.
+Fearless Fund is a venture capital firm built to invest in businesses led by women of color.
+They provide pre-seed and seed-level funding to support founders at the very start of their company's journey.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: B2B Software, Cybersecurity, AI, SaaS
+- Industry focus: B2B Software, Cybersecurity, SaaS, AI

 - Founded: 2008